-Why is it still important to reduce the spread of COVID-19?
+Why is it still important we continue to test regularly?

 A vaccinated person will have a less severe illness, but could still catch and carry the virus.
 So, even after being vaccinated, it is really important to keep thinking about your choices to keep yourself and your families and communities safe.
 Although domestic restrictions have been lifted in England you are still encouraged to let fresh air in if meeting indoors, or meet outside, consider wearing a face covering in crowded, enclosed spaces and get tested if you have COVID-19 symptoms, and stay at home if positive.